SkylabCoders/skylab-bootcamp-202007/anna-codina/skylab-tour/README.md

 3. Dashboard
    Given a List
    When I navigate to the dashboard
-   Then I can see the 4 Skylabers of the list that completed more than 4 challenges
+   Then I can see the 4 Skylabers of the list that completed 4 or more challenges

+Considerations
+For design purposes you can use the Tour of Heroes styles DO NOT USE URLSearchParams